How to Select the Right Plugins as a Producer

 Is it a VST plugin that you think you’ll use for the long-term?

-But.. if you don’t like that plugin.. you have saved yourself a lot of grief by never using it in a real project.
+But.. if you don’t like that plugin.. you saved yourself a lot of grief by never using it in a real project.

 What If I Already Used A Plugin I Didn’t Like?